Counting quintic fields with genus number one

 \section{The genus theory of quintic fields}

-For $p\neq 5$, write $k(p)$ to denote the unique quintic subfield of $\Q(\zeta_p)$ if such a field exists and $\Q$ otherwise, and write $k(5)$ to denote the unique quintic subfield of $\Q(\zeta_{25})$.
 Let $K$ be a non-cyclic quintic field.
-Ishida proves that for $p\neq 5$, $Kk(p)/K$ is a nontrivial unramified extension if and only if $p$ is totally ramified in $K$ and $p\equiv 1\pmod{5}$.
-Moreover, he shows that $Kk(5)/K$ is a nontrivial unramified extension if and only if $5$ is totally ramified and $N(\gamma)^{4}\equiv 1\pmod{25}$ for all $\gamma\in\OK$ coprime to $5$.
+For $p\neq 5$, write $k(p)$ to denote the unique quintic subfield of $\Q(\zeta_p)$ if such a field exists and $\Q$ otherwise.
+Ishida proves that $Kk(p)/K$ is a nontrivial unramified extension if and only if $p$ is totally ramified in $K$ and $p\equiv 1\pmod{5}$.

+We now consider the case of $p=5$.
+Write $k(5)$ to denote the unique quintic subfield of $\Q(\zeta_{25})$.
+Ishida shows that $Kk(5)/K$ is a nontrivial unramified extension if and only if $5$ is totally ramified and $N(\gamma)^{4}\equiv 1\pmod{25}$ for all $\gamma\in\OK$ coprime to $5$.
 We will refer to this latter congruence condition as condition~$(\star)$.
-Ultimately, Ishida proves the following result (see~\cite[Chapter 5]{ishida}).
+Ultimately, Ishida proves the following result (see Equation~5.9 of~\cite[Chapter 5]{ishida}, pg.~65).